JoeyStanley/real/_posts/2020-10-18-generations.md

 tags: [Github, R, R Packages]
 ---

 I'm happy to announce the release of another R package, `generations`!
-I've apparently caught the creating-R-packages bug because this makes five for me.
+I've apparently caught the creating-R-packages bug because this is my fourth one this year ([`futurevisions`](/blog/futurevisions-my-first-r-package), [`barktools`](/blog/barktools), [`joeysvowels`](/blog/joeysvowels), and now `generations`).
 This one provides some functions to easily convert years to generational cohorts (Boomer, Gen X, Millennial, Gen Z, etc.).

 I recently read Howe & Strauss' book, *[Generations: The History of America's Future, 1584 to 2069](https://www.amazon.com/Generations-History-Americas-Future-1584/dp/0688119123)*.
-While the generational theory they propose isn't water-tight, it is intriguing, especially considering that book is 30 years old.
+While the generational theory they propose isn't water-tight, it is intriguing.
 Relatedly, I've seen lots of linguistics studies that model age in generational cohorts.
 (Ideally, we'd model age as a continuous variable, of course, but sometimes there's just not enough data to do so.)
 I used a categorical age variable in the models in my dissertation and in other recent studies and, while it's not perfect, it seems to work well enough.

-Well, so now that I'm converting birth years into generational cohorts in lots of different projects, my code is starting to get a little repetitive.
+Well, so now that I'm converting age into generational cohorts in lots of different projects, my code is starting to get a little repetitive.
 And in the R world, they say if you end up writing the same code a lot, might as well wrap it up into a package.
 This idea came to me about a week ago and this weekend I found some time to put this together.

 The result is `generations`.
 And, I've made it so that it doesn't depend on any other packages, so it was fun for me to figure out how to do some things in base R that I only knew how to do in tidyverse, which was fun for me!
 The rest of this post is the readme page for the package.
 You can find more about the package at [joeystanley.github.io/generations](https://joeystanley.github.io/generations/).